Telephone Triage

 Once the nurse has elicited adequate information utilizing assessment tools, the next step is to select a specific guideline.
 One expert recommends choosing the guideline that matches the most serious-sounding symptom or the one that most likely will require an appointment (Schmitt, 2018).

 After consulting a guideline, a nurse can formulate a provisional or working diagnosis (impression).
-Use the patient’s chief complaint in his or her own words (headache, nosebleed, vaginal bleeding) to describe the problem.
+Use the patient’s chief complaint in their own words (headache, nosebleed, vaginal bleeding) to describe the problem.
 Add modifiers or qualifiers to designate the level of acuity.
 For example, using a pain scale of 1–10, the nurse might document as follows: “abdominal pain, 9/10, sudden onset” or “ankle pain, 4/10, trauma history.”

 Universal Guideline